kira-95/Pre-Emptive-Scheduling-with-Priority-Inheritance/README.md

 1. Complie and run FINAL.cpp
 2. Enter the number of processes
-3. Enter the details for each process
+3. Enter the details for each process:
+   a.
+Priority of process
+   b.
+Starting time of process
+   c.
+Duration of process
+   d.
+Number of Critical Sections
+   e.
+Time at which each critical section starts
+   f.
+Duration of each critical section
+   g.
+Resources required during the critical section

 Output will give the running process after each time quantum and finally list the process end times